Designing Robust Transformers using Robust Kernel Density Estimation: Dataset Information

-\textbf{Dataset: } WikiText-103 is a language modeling dataset that contains collection of tokens extracted from good and featured articles from Wikipedia, which is suitable for models that can leverage long-term dependencies.
-The dataset contains around $268K$ words and its training set consists of about $28K$ articles with $103M$ tokens, this corresponds to text blocks of about 3600 words.
+\paragraph{WikiText-103} The dataset\footnote[1]{www.salesforce.com/products/einstein/ai-research/the-wikitext-dependency-language-modeling-dataset/} contains around $268K$ words and its training set consists of about $28K$ articles with $103M$ tokens, this corresponds to text blocks of about 3600 words.
 The validation set and test sets consist of 60 articles with $218K$ and $246K$ tokens respectively.
-We follow the standard configurations in \cite{merity2016pointer, schlag2021linear} and splits the training data into $L$-word independent long segments.
-During evaluation, we process the text sequence using a sliding window of size $L$ and feed into the model with a batch size of $1$.
-The last position of the sliding window is used for computing perplexity except in the first segment, where all positions are evaluated as in \cite{al2019character, schlag2021linear}.

-\textbf{Implementation Details:} We used the language models developed by \cite{schlag2021linear} in our experiments.
-The dimensions of key, value, and query are set to $128$, and the training and evaluation context length are set to $256$.
-As for self-attention, we set the number of heads as $8$, the dimension of feed-forward layer as $2048$, and the number of layers as $16$.
-To avoid numerical instability, we apply the \texttt{log-sum-exp} trick in equation~(\ref{eq:Gaussian_nonparametric_regression}) when computing the attention probability vector through the Gaussian kernel.
-We apply similar tricks when computing the weights of KIRWLS algorithm, where we first obtain the weights in \texttt{log} space, followed by the \texttt{log-sum-exp} trick to compute robust self-attention as in equation~(\ref{eq:robust_rkhs}).

-\textbf{Results:} In Table \ref{tab:wikitext-103}, we report the validation and test PPL of Transformer-RKDE versus the softmax transformer and its nonparametric regression variant.
-Based on the derivation in equation~(\ref{eqn:attn_reg_final}), we would expect Transformer-KDE to have similar performance with softmax transformer.
-Meanwhile, Transformer-RKDE is able to improve baselines PPL and NLL in both validation and test sets.

-We can observe more obvious improvement when the dataset is under a word swap attack, which randomly replace selected keywords of input data by a generic token ``$AAA$'' during evaluation.
-Transformer-RKDE achieves much better results for down-weighting rare words, and therefore more robust to such kind of attack.
-Our implementation on word swap is based on the public code TextAttack by \cite{morris2020textattack}\footnote[1]{Implementation available at github.com/QData/TextAttack}, while we use the greedy search method with the constraints on stop-words modification from the TextAttack library.